alloy/rn2dts/README.md

 ## TODO

+* Support platform file extensions, at first just by assuming iOS.
 * Feed tsc file contents from memory, instead of having to persist to disk first.
 * Make warnings from jscodeshift & flow-to-ts show up.